Skip to content

 IMPORTANT

-handler requires a table containing status
+Note that the parse_chat handler requires a table containing status and output to be returned.

 Remember that we're streaming from the API so the request comes through in batches.
-Thankfully the http.lua
+Thankfully the http.lua file handles this and we just have to handle formatting the output into the chat buffer.

 The first thing to note with streaming endpoints is that they don't return valid JSON.
-In this case, the output is prefixed with data:
+In this case, the output is prefixed with data: .
+CodeCompanion comes with some handy utility functions to work with this:

 handlers = {

-chat_output = function(self, data)
+parse_chat = function(self, data)

-data = data:sub(7)
+data = utils.clean_streamed_data(data)

 }